Daniel Hudson

-Daniel Claiborne Hudson (born March 9, 1987) is an American professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).
+Daniel Claiborne Hudson (born March 9, 1987) is an American former professional baseball pitcher who played 16 seasons of Major League Baseball (MLB) from 2009 to 2024.
 Hudson was drafted by the Chicago White Sox in the fifth round of the 2008 MLB draft.
-He made his MLB debut for the White Sox in 2009, and has also played for the Arizona Diamondbacks, Pittsburgh Pirates, Toronto Blue Jays, Washington Nationals and San Diego Padres.
-Hudson earned the save in Game 7 of the 2019 World Series to clinch the Nationals' first championship in franchise history.
+He made his MLB debut for the White Sox in 2009 and has also played for the Arizona Diamondbacks, Pittsburgh Pirates, Los Angeles Dodgers, Toronto Blue Jays, Washington Nationals, and San Diego Padres.
+Hudson was on the mound at the end of Game 7 of the 2019 World Series to clinch the Nationals' first championship.
+In his final season, he won his second World Series in 2024 with the Dodgers.

 Amateur career

 Hudson attended Princess Anne High School in Virginia Beach, Virginia, and Old Dominion University in Norfolk, Virginia, where he played college baseball for the Old Dominion Monarchs.
 While at Princess Anne, Hudson led the Cavaliers to the 2005 state championship.
 In 2007, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
 Hudson finished his collegiate career second all-time in strikeouts with 295 (Justin Verlander is first all-time), sixth in games started with 40 and seventh in innings pitched with 292.
 He posted a win–loss record of 20–14, and had a 3.79 earned run average (ERA).